Aida-Rezaei/GenomeAnalysisProject/README.md

 ## Course
 Genome Analysis Labs 2026

-## Repository purpose
+## Repository parts
-This repository documents my Genome Analysis project, including:
-- project planning
+- Project plan
-- code/scripts
+- Code/scripts
-- workflow documentation
+- Workflow
-- results
+- Results
-- biological interpretation
+- Biological interpretation

 ## Main project goals
-- Reproduce key analyses from the paper
+- Reproduce the results and analyses from the paper
 - Assemble and annotate the genome
-- Analyze RNA-seq data from serum vs rich medium
+- RNA-seq analysis from serum vs rich nutrient environments
-- Perform differential expression analysis
+- Differential expression analysis
-- Extend the project with extra analyses for Grade 5
+- Extra Analyses

-## Repository structure
+## Repository organization

-- `data/` → metadata and input file organization
+- `data/`: metadata and input file
-- `analyses/` → outputs from each analysis step
+- `analyses/`: outputs from each analysis step
-- `code/` → scripts used in the project
+- `code/`: scripts and codes for each step
-- `results/` → final figures and tables
+- `results/`: figures and tables
-- `docs/` → notes and supporting documentation
+- `docs/`: notes, research, and documentatopn
-- `logs/` → run logs and troubleshooting
+- `logs/`: logs and troubleshooting (if any)

-## Important note
+## Data handling
 Large raw/intermediate files are **not uploaded to GitHub**.
 Only scripts, documentation, figures, and small result files are tracked here.

 ## Wiki
-See the GitHub Wiki for:
+- Home
 - Project Plan
 - Paper Summary
 - Methods